teinen/vue-ts-parcel-boilerplate/README.md

 # Vue.js + TypeScript + Parcel boilerplate

-This is a very simple boilerplate using Vue.js, TypeScript, Parcel.
+This is a very simple boilerplate with Vue.js, TypeScript, Parcel.

 ## Usage